It’s been long enough, right?

 Make a change.
 Try something new (EMDR!).
 Contact me today.

 Living with trauma is really tough.
 As a trauma therapist, I’m all too familiar with this daily struggle.
 But, you’re not alone because I’m here to help you through all of the things.
-Through trauma therapy, I can help you clean up the mess trauma left for you to deal with- much like a bad houseguest.
+Through EMDR, I can help you clean up the mess you’ve been to deal with.
 I don’t know about you, but I’m ready to get this therapy party started.
 If you are too, follow these steps: